STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/i2c.md

 A `GetResult` must be preceded by a `StartCommand`.
 If command execution is not in progress, an `InvalidOperation` error is returned.

-### CancelCommand Request

-Calls the Cancel handler and returns its response.
-May be unimplemented.

-### RestartCommand Request

-Shorthand that Cancels and Starts the command again.
-May contain a Command-specific payload.

-> Cancel and Restart are not used currently by the Pi firmware.
-Maybe we should implement a
-> max run time for each command and send a Cancel on timeout, but the MCU could only log the
-> cancellation and reset itself in most cases.

 ```
 Request
 +--------+---------+